ECO 211 SYLLABUS -- Fall 2008

 BLACKBOARD

-All students must log-in to our Blackboard website, study the syllabus, and take the required 5-point, online, "Syllabus Quiz" before Thursday, Sept.
-4. The quiz can be taken more than once and only the highest score will count.
+All students must log-in to our Blackboard website, study the syllabus, and take the required 5-point, online, "Syllabus Quiz" before Thursday, 8/30.
+The syllabus quiz may be taken as many times as necessary and only the highest score will be counted.

 GRADING

 The final grade for the class will be awarded according to the following point system.
-Changes may be made to this grading polity.
-All changes will be announced in class and posted on the class web page.
+Changes may be made to this grading policy.
+All changes will be announced in class and posted on the class Blackboard page.

 ACTIVITY